GOLD JEWELLERY CARE

 • Exposure to salt water or harsh chemicals, such as chlorine or detergents deteriorates the quality of the jewellery.
 These chemicals will eventually erode the finish and polish of gemstones.

-• Care should be taken to wear jewellery after application of cosmetics, hair spray, perfume, etc. Perspiration may cause jewellery to become dull.
+• Care should be taken to not wear jewellery after application of cosmetics, hair spray, perfume, etc. Perspiration may cause jewellery to become dull.

 • Also gemstone jewellery should not be subjected to sudden temperature changes.